AtharSayed/DPL/practice/Readme.md

 ## Tasks and Implementations

-This repository includes the following deep learning tasks and implementations:
+This repository includes the following deep-learning tasks and implementations:

 - **Basic Neural Network Models for Classification**
   - Implement basic neural network models for simple classification tasks.